khlee42/mywebsite/content/authors/kyunghee-lee/_index.md

 highlight_name: true
 ---

-Kyunghee Lee is an Assistant Professor of Information Systems Management at the Mike Ilitch School of Business, Wayne State University.
+Kyunghee Lee is an Assistant Professor of Information Systems at the Desautels Faculty of Management, McGill University.
 He studies the economic and societal impacts of information technology, with focus on the decentralization of business models and organizational structure.